Radicevic/ToDoList/ClassNotes/Class#3.md

 - refactor Header component
   - to receive the title as a 'title' props
   - use title props to display title text received from props
-  - if there is no props propagated use 'MY TO DO LIST' as default title
+  - if there are no props propagated use 'MY TO DO LIST' as the default title
+- fetch() method
+  - investigate JS fetch method
+  - use dummy json api to fetch todos using fetch method - https://dummyjson.com/docs
+  - console.log fetch todos data
+- invetigate useEffect
+  - readr offical react docs on component lifecycle
+  - read official react docs on useFffect topic
+  - console.log welcome message when todo list app is mounted